architect/arc.codes/src/views/docs/en/:tutorials/configuring-aws.md

 - **Ruby**: `2.7` using `bundle`
 - **Deno**: `1.6.x` ([under development](../reference/runtime-helpers/deno))

-> ⚠️ Working locally with the Architect `sandbox` requires target runtimes to be available in your `$PATH`.
+> ⚠️ Working locally with the Sandbox requires target runtimes to be available in your `$PATH`.

 Additionally, all other standard AWS-managed runtimes are supported in Architect applications (but may not be supported in [Sandbox](../reference/cli/sandbox)), including: